Rycieos/profile-manager/README.md

 Optionally, the `depends` array can be set.
 Each value in the array is a command that is searched for.
 If any are not found on the machine, the repo will not be installed.

+There are post install and update hooks, that will run after their respective actions.
+The must be prefixed with the name of the plugin, like in the example above.

 See [my config](https://github.com/Rycieos/dot-files/blob/master/profile-manager/config) for more examples.